nauticalist/resume/README.md

 *Developed an SaaS that has 100k US net profit in Turkish Market.
 Captured over 70% market share in Turkey, expanded business networks globally, and generated higher revenue through delivering company’s robust digital solutions.*

-- Responsible for the engineering efforts across multiple project teams.
+- Responsible for the engineering efforts across multiple project teams including WEB, computer vision and extended reality.
 - Functioning as a site manager to manage operations of the office.
 - Playing technical points when it comes to integrations and partnerships.
 - Hire and manage developers at the Izmir and Istanbul locations.
 - Influence development process and best practices.
 - Motivate and support team productivity, efficiency, and happiness.

+### Advisory Board Member

+**AIXR - The Academy of International Extended Reality, UK | Dec 2022 - Current**

+*Enterprise Training and Development Advisor*

 ### Senior Software Engineer